nimaltd/wifi-power/README.md

 # wifi-power
-small usb-c  adjustable power supply over wifi
+Small usb-c adjustable power supply over wifi.
+This is an open source project. please support it.
+Thanks.